claudiux/docs/Radio3.0/MANUAL.md

   + The number of *Recently Played Stations*.
 A value of 0 disables the display of this list.
   + System items, like *Configure...* and *Sound Settings* (which are already in the contextual menu).

+Privacy: If you want to empty your Recently Played Stations list at startup or now, check the box or click on the button.

 Useful only for developers: Whether or not to display the *Reload this applet* item in the contextual menu.

 [All Tabs](#Settings)